Srushti0061/NewsHub/README.md

-# 📖 **NewsNiti – Smart News Aggregator Website**
+# 📖 **NewsHub – Smart News Aggregator Website**

-**NewsNiti** is an intelligent, full-stack news aggregation platform that curates and summarizes the latest news from multiple trusted sources in real-time.
+**NewsHub** is an intelligent, full-stack news aggregation platform that curates and summarizes the latest news from multiple trusted sources in real-time.
 It combines web scraping, news APIs, AI-powered summarization and a modern user interface to deliver a seamless reading experience.

 Live Demo (link):

 ---

 ## 🚀 **Project Overview**
-NewsNiti automatically fetches trending and category-wise news articles from various sources, summarizes them using NLP techniques and presents them in a clean, interactive UI.
+NewsHub automatically fetches trending and category-wise news articles from various sources, summarizes them using NLP techniques and presents them in a clean, interactive UI.
 Users can explore top headlines, browse by country or topic, save articles for later, add notes and personalize their profile dashboard.

 ---